dlemstra/Magick.NET/Documentation/Readme.md

 this you will need to add the folder that contains the executable to your %PATH%.
 More information about reading RAW files can be found here:
 [Read raw image from camera](ReadRawImageFromCamera.md).

-## .NET Standard
+## .NET Standard / .NET Core

 Starting with version 7.0.0.0102 support for .NET Standard 1.3 was added.
-This currently only works on Windows.
-This used to be a separate
+This used to be a separate NuGet package but starting with 7.0.6.0 this became part of the normal NuGet package.
+On Windows this works without any extra steps but on Linux this will require some extra work.
-NuGet package but starting with 7.0.6.0 this became part of the normal NuGet package.
+Instructions for the cross-platform build can be found [here](CrossPlatform.md).

 ## ImageMagick 7